chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 The migration flow is tested on the following scenarios

-- If the cookbooks were not stored in s3 post-migration, they can revert to S3.
+- The cookbooks stored in S3 in Chef server can be stored in S3 or Postgres in Automate HA
-- If the cookbooks were stored in s3 post-migration, they can be restored to s3 or Postgres.
+- The cookbooks not stored in S3 in Chef server can be stored in S3 or Postgres in Automate HA

 ## Restore the Backed Up Data to Chef Automate HA